SpyglassMC/Spyglass/README.md

 	$ npm i && npm run build
 	```

-If you're using VS Code to develop SPYGlass:
+If you're using VS Code to develop Spyglass:

 - Install the recommended [ESLint extension][eslint-extension].
 Make a copy of `.vscode/settings.template.json` and rename it to `.vscode/settings.json`.
   Now your VS Code should automatically fix all linting errors every time you save the file.